 I wanted to give an aid for congregations and pastors, particularly those in free church backgrounds, who want to move away from the commercialization of the season to focus on the Incarnation.
 That is a hard sell to be sure.
 But the way to do it is through the church calendar.
-By acknowledging the festivity of the season, but drawing the hearts of the people away from sale papers to the Scriptures, the pastor can carry out his goal.
+By acknowledging the festivity of the season, but also drawing the hearts of the people away from sale papers to the Scriptures, the pastor can carry out his goal.
+Returning to the seasons marking the life of Jesus our Lord helps us to order discipleship on a cycle of Scripture.

-I offer these readings to you and references and resources at the conclusion.
+I offer these readings to you with references and resources at the conclusion.
 I begin with a statement I used on celebrating Advent.

 Our Worship of Jesus Christ in Advent